The Lighthouse, the coast, the scenery, the wildlife.

-A full refund will be given if cancelled within seven days of booking date, thereafter a 50% fee will apply.
+A full refund will be given if cancelled before seven days of booking date, within 7 days a 50% fee will apply, within 48 hours a 100% fee will apply.

 Our Clubhouse is open for business; lunches, morning and afternoon teas are currently available along with drinks and snacks.
 When our accommodation is in place, our chef will be providing breakfast and dinners also.
 If you wish to organise something special in the meantime please don’t hesitate to contact us.